Alexander-Abraham00/Krusty-cookie/README.md

-# Krusty-cookie
+# README

-Krusty cookie is a made up cookie store testing my abiltity to handle java and MySQL to create a cookie ordering site
+How to run:

+    $ gradlew run

+or:

+    $ gradlew shadowJar
+    $ java -jar build/libs/krusty-1.0-all.jar